 In the critical regime, the weighted formulation inherited from \eqref{eq:wtheta-times-Mtilde} no longer leads, in general, to an unweighted bound on \(\Omega\).
-Hölder's inequality on the fiber, recorded in \eqref{eq:holder-fiber}, shows that the natural analytic cost of this degeneration is the appearance of the composite weight
+H\"older's inequality on the fiber, recorded in \eqref{eq:holder-fiber}, shows that the natural analytic cost of this degeneration is the appearance of the composite weight

-Within the fibered framework fixed in the Preliminaries, the critical loss translates into the following basic weighted inequality.
+Within the fiber framework fixed in the preliminaries, the critical loss is translated into the following basic weighted inequality.